 “How do I calculate the ROI of solar panels?” is among the most common questions we’re asked.
 It’s no surprise; solar panels are a significant home improvement investment, and you want to be sure you’re investing wisely.

 Calculating the ROI of solar panels isn’t all that difficult.
 It involves assessing your current electric bills, factoring in the cost of solar panel installation, and determining how much you’ll save on your electric bill each month.

 The first step is understanding your electric bill.

-If you live in Maryland and PEPCO is your utility provider, your electric bill should be a little easier to understand thanks to a new design rolled out by PEPCO in March.
+If you live in Maryland, DC and PEPCO is your utility provider, your electric bill should be a little easier to understand thanks to a new design rolled out by PEPCO in March.

 Information about your energy usage is found on Page 2 of your PEPCO bill.
 The section titled “Details of Your Electric Charges” includes your rate schedule and meter information, such as meter reading dates, energy consumption, and energy type.
 It also informs you of your next scheduled meter reading.

 In the upper right corner of Page 2, you’ll find a section titled “Electric Summary.”
 This is a quick and easy way to find your electric charges for the month.
 You’ll need to know how much electricity you use each month, on average, to evaluate the ROI of solar panels for your home.